jgraichen/telegraf-ruby/README.md

   # Configure receiver
   config.telegraf.connect = "udp://localhost:9084"

+  # Global tags added to all events.
+These will override
+  # any local tag with the same name.
+  config.telegraf.tags = {}

   # By default the Rack middleware to collect events is installed
   config.telegraf.rack.enabled = true
   config.telegraf.rack.series = "requests"